-Equal Pay Day lands on April 4 this year to symbolize how much longer women have to work in order to earn what men earned by December 31, 2016.
+Equal Pay Day always falls during the second week of April to symbolize how much longer women have to work in order to earn what men earned by December 31, 2016.
 There’s no single cause for the pay gap, which means there’s no silver bullet to closing the gap.
 But we can start by getting educated on the issue and who it impacts.

 1. Women earn 83% of what men earn

-In 2015, women earned 83% of what men earned, according to a Pew Research Center analysis of median hourly earnings of both full- and part-time U.S. workers.
-The 17-percent difference between men’s and women’s earnings means that women are paid less than roughly $4 for every $5 paid to men.
+In 2017, women earned 82% of what men earned, according to a Pew Research Center analysis of median hourly earnings of both full- and part-time U.S. workers.
+The 18-percent difference between men’s and women’s earnings means that women are paid less than roughly $4 for every $5 paid to men.

 According to the Gender Pay Inequality Report put out by the United States Congress, a woman working full-time earns $10,800 less per year than a man, based on median annual earnings.
 This disparity can add up to close to a half million dollars over a career.